MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 For information about how to apply sensitivity labels on your Power BI content and files, see [How to apply sensitivity labels in Power BI](./service-security-apply-data-sensitivity-labels.md).

->[!NOTE]
+#### Give us your feedback

->Please use **[this form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR-PPBJBIRPlBpEYIBVrF5lRUREtUREJJRzJZSzcyM1pZWU9LOUdSVkFKWC4u)** to submit any feedback you may have concerning Power BI's information protection capabilities and its integration with Microsoft Information Protection sensitivity labels.
-The product team is interested in hearing about your experiences and greatly appreciates any suggestions you may have to help us improve the product to better suit your information protection needs.
+The product team would love to get your [feedback](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR-PPBJBIRPlBpEYIBVrF5lRUREtUREJJRzJZSzcyM1pZWU9LOUdSVkFKWC4u) about Power BI's information protection capabilities and its integration with Microsoft Information Protection sensitivity labels.
+Help us meet your information protection needs!
 Thanks!

 ## Introduction